DragomirAlex15/ESP32CanReader_TO_ESP32Display/README.md

-# BimmerGarageSoftware
+BimmerGarageSoftware
-Smart software for smarter cars.

-ESP32 CAN DASHBOARD WITH LVGL AND ESP-NOW
+ESP32-based real-time automotive dashboard system.

+Overview

-Real-time automotive dashboard system based on ESP32, capable of reading CAN bus data directly from the OBD2 port and displaying it wirelessly on a TFT display using LVGL.
+Dual-ESP32 setup that reads CAN data from the OBD2 port and displays it wirelessly on a TFT screen using LVGL.

-The system is split into two ESP32 devices:

-CAN Sender – reads CAN frames from the vehicle and sends parsed sensor data via ESP-NOW
+CAN Sender – Reads vehicle CAN data via TWAI + CAN transceiver

-Display Receiver – receives data wirelessly and displays it using LVGL (bars, labels, real-time updates)
+Display Receiver – Receives data via ESP-NOW and renders dashboard UI

-FEATURES
+Features

-Direct CAN Bus reading (no ELM327 latency)
+Direct CAN Bus reading (no ELM327)

-Uses ESP32 TWAI (CAN) controller

-Wireless communication via ESP-NOW

-Real-time graphical dashboard using LVGL

-Supported parameters:
+ESP-NOW wireless communication

+LVGL real-time dashboard

+Live data display:

 Coolant temperature